Skip to content

 Hotel Sustainability

-Over 90% of hotels for convention attendees are within walking distance to the Pennsylvania Convention Center, greatly reducing the need for alternative transportation options and avoiding a significant number of emissions.
-Most hotels have comprehensive carbon reduction plans and have taken steps to reduce their carbon footprint in the last year.
-They achieve these goals through a variety of programs including a linen reuse program, sourcing certified sustainable products, and eliminating single use plastics.
+The majority of hotels for convention attendees are within walking distance to the Pennsylvania Convention Center, greatly reducing the need for alternative transportation options and avoiding a significant number of emissions.
+Most hotels have comprehensive carbon reduction plans and have taken steps to reduce their carbon footprint in the last several years.
+They achieve these goals through a variety of programs including a linen reuse program, sourcing certified sustainable products, water conservation systems, recycling, and eliminating single use plastics.
+Several hotels also feature green rooftops.

 Transportation